chansk/LiquefactionInventory/Readme.txt

 WaterDEMEucAllocation.ipynb: Allocate elevation of nearest water body value to every cell in the region

-Typical Order of Events:
+Typical Order of Actions:
 - Obtain / Digitize points and polygons representing liquefaction as GIS shapefiles
 - Create complementary spreadsheet containing each event listing projection, 1 or 0 for "Liq", and 1 or 0 for "Working"
 - Download all appropriate variable data for CTI, DEM, Water Bodies (see full documentation for further details)
 - Run all scripts:

-- Putting rasters together and clipping if necessary:
+Putting rasters together and clipping:
 1. MosaicCTIs.ipynb
 2. ClippingCTIs.ipynb
 3. MosaicDEMs.ipynb